textadventures/quest/docs/blocks_and_scripts.md

 Functions with scripts
 ----------------------

 So now we are considering the script for a function, a script within a script.
 This will look just like a block.
 In the GUI view, it will be indented to the right; in code view it is indented and further denoted by `{` and `}` at the start and end.
-There will be some sort of script command before it that controls it.
+There will be some sort of function before it that controls it.

 ```
 options = Split("Red;Green;Blue;Yellow", ";")